 Our lives begin, of course, long before birth.
 Not open to dispute is the fact that every one of us began our lives at the moment of fertilization.
 How much do you know about your own beginnings?
 Let’s take a look at your history.

-FDA Approval of RU-486 Remains Questionable
+FDA approval of RU-486 remains questionable

-Before RU-486, there were only 30 drugs that had been approved under Subpart H, all of which were for treatment of HIV/AIDS, cancer, and other debilitating diseases.
+When the FDA approved RU-486, it did so under an accelerated process for drug approval called “21 CFR 314 Subpart H.” Before RU-486, there were only 30 drugs that had been approved under Subpart H, all of which were for treatment of HIV/AIDS, cancer, and other debilitating diseases.
 Since RU-486 was approved under an accelerated process, it didn’t have to go through any long-term effects studies that other drugs go through.
-No one knows if these two drugs will cause more serious side effects, to the women that use them, later in life.
+No one knows if these two drugs will cause more serious long-term side effects to the women that use them.